 The majority of the charity’s efforts have been concentrated in Syria since the war was first waged in May of 2011.
-6 years of unabated war has seen thousands of homes destroyed, families displaced, civilians injured and lives lost.
+9 years of unabated war has seen thousands of homes destroyed, families displaced, civilians injured and lives lost.
 The ongoing war is not showing any signs of abating and currently, the death toll stands at around a million recorded deaths, but the real figure is suspected to be almost double that as bodies are constantly being retrieved from under the rubble from almost daily bombardment.
-In 2016, Syria’s population was 17 million and it’s estimated that 4.9 million civilians have fled the violence to neighbouring countries; Jordan, Iraq, Lebanon and Turkey.
-12 million civilians are still living in a war zone without access to food, water, healthcare and in some cases, adequate housing and it is a constant challenge finding the limited supply of food and resources amongst the snipers and bombs just to make it through another day.
+In 2016, Syria’s population was 17 million and it’s estimated that 4.9 million civilians have fled the violence to neighboring countries; Jordan, Iraq, Lebanon, and Turkey.
+12 million civilians are still living in a war zone without access to food, water, healthcare, and in some cases, adequate housing and it is a constant challenge finding the limited supply of food and resources amongst the snipers and bombs just to make it through another day.
 There are currently millions of people living in besieged areas of Syria, many are suffering from extreme starvation.
 MiN volunteers undergo intense efforts to reach these people; a MiN volunteer was martyred attempting to reach those in need in the besieged area.

-MiN aims to provide for their basic needs in the interim, but ultimately, our aim is to rebuild their lives so that they can become self-sufficient and bring some normality and dignity back in to their lives.
-MiN doesn’t want to just change lives; we aim to re-build them into something better.
+MiN aims to provide for their basic needs in the interim, but ultimately, our aim is to rebuild their lives so that they can become self-sufficient and bring some normality and dignity back into their lives.
+MiN doesn’t want to just change lives; we aim to rebuild them into something better.

 Partnering with One Solid Ummah (Syria) & Merciful Group (Australia), we’re launching our 2nd village (8th OSU Village) for hundreds of more orphans and widows.
 This project will take OSU’s tally to 250 homes built in past 3 years MashaAllah!!
 This project will include: Building 50 quality homes, all to be furnished, lovely playground, Masjid and Quran school, Deepwater well, electric generator and solar panels, recreational hall.
 OV 8 is situated just meters away from our orphan village 6, whereby the children will be able to attend OSU’s school in that village.